IreneTallini/generative-playground/README.md

 This repository contains code for comparing two generation options on the scikit-learn Moons dataset:
 1) score matching, implemented from scratches following [Elucidating the Design Space of Diffusion-Based Generative Models](https://arxiv.org/abs/2206.00364).
 2) gradient ascent on the logits of a simple binary classifier, where points in the Moons dataset are labeled 1 and outside 0.
-It doesn't work.